scalyr/dataset-addon-for-splunk/README.md

 | dataset:query | User-defined standard [query](https://app.scalyr.com/help/api#query) API call to index events | - |

 ## SPL Command
 The `| dataset` command allows queries against the DataSet API directly from Splunk's search bar.
-Five optional parameters are supported:
+Optional parameters are supported:

-- **method** - Define `query` or `powerQuery` to call the appropriate REST endpoint.
+- **method** - Define `query`, `powerquery` or `timeseries` to call the appropriate REST endpoint.
 Default is query.
-- **query** - The DataSet [query](https://app.scalyr.com/help/query-language) or Power Query []()  used to filter events.
+- **query** - The DataSet [query](https://app.scalyr.com/help/query-language) or filter used to select events.
 Default is no filter (return all events limited by maxCount).
-- **maxcount** - Number of events to return from DataSet.
+- **maxcount** - Number of events to return from DataSet query or powerquery.
 Default is 100.
+Not used for timeseries.
 - **starttime** - The Splunk time picker can be used (not "All Time"), but if starttime is defined it will take precedence to define the [start time](https://app.scalyr.com/help/time-reference) for DataSet events to return.
 Use epoch time or relative shorthand in the form of a number followed by d, h, m or s (for days, hours, minutes or seconds), e.g.: `24h`.
 Default is 24h.
 - **endtime** - The Splunk time picker can be used (not "All Time"), but if endtime is defined it will take precedence to define the [end time](https://app.scalyr.com/help/time-reference) for DataSet events to return.
 Use epoch time or relative shorthand in the form of a number followed by d, h, m or s (for days, hours, minutes or seconds), e.g.: `5m`.
 Default is current time at search.

+For timeseries queries, additional parameters include:
+- **function** - Define value to compute from matching events.
+Default is rate.
+- **buckets** - The number of numeric values to return by dividing time range into equal slices.
+Default is 1.
+- **createsummaries** - Specify whether to create summaries to automatically update on ingestion pipeline.
+Default is true, *be sure to set to false for one-off or while testing new queries*.
+- **useonlysummaries** - Specify whether to only use preexisting timeseries for fastest speed.

 For all queries, be sure to `"`wrap the entire query in double quotes`"`, and inside use `'`single quotes`'` or double quotes `\"`escaped with a backslash`\"`, as shown in the following examples.